proycon/homepage/content/post/colibri/index.md

 +++

-My PhD thesis *Constructions as Linguistic Bridges* has been released and is to be defended soon:
+My PhD thesis *Context as Linguistic Bridges* has been released and is to be defended soon:

 Context as Linguistic Bridges is a study that focusses on the role of context information in machine translation, i.e. automated translation by computers.
 The underlying intuition is that the context in which a word or phrase appears is